Have you ever been given the privilege of caring for another human being? Find out today two ways to help you be a compassionate caregiver.

 Embracing Faith & Mental Illness Community

 Embracing Faith & Mental Illness is a Christ-centered online community for people who care for someone with a mental illness.
 We have four unique ways for caregivers to participate.
 You choose what works best for you.
-Click the graphic to discover what we have to offer.

 Click here to discover four unique ways for caregivers to participate.